jykntr/rest-cli-client/README.md

 Setup
 -----
-1. Copy the sample restcli.conf file to one of the following locations:
+1. Copy the sample restcli.conf file (see bottow of README.md) to one of the following locations:
  * The directory pointed to by the RESTCLI_CONF environment variable
  * The current directory you will be running the command from
  * Your users home directory